ONEmCommunications/documents/docs/building/forms.md

-    chunking_footer            - (string) shown in the footer of the sms chunks confirmation_label         - (string) shown in the confirmation menu description                - (string) the description of this FormItem editable                   - (bool) indicates this form item is editable or not footer                     - (string) if provided will overwrite the Form.footer header                     - (string) if provided will overwrite the Form.header max_length                 - (int) validates the user input - for type=string
+    chunking_footer            - (string) shown in the footer of the sms chunks confirmation_label         - (string) shown in the confirmation menu description                - (string) the description of this FormItem footer                     - (string) if provided will overwrite the Form.footer header                     - (string) if provided will overwrite the Form.header max_length                 - (int) validates the user input - for type=string